riscv-software-src/riscof/docs/source/plugins.rst

 Since we have access to the test environment directory here, it would make sense to build a generic template of the command that we will be using to compile the tests.
-For example consider the following python code which sets the compile command to use the riscv-gcc compiler.
+For example consider the following Python code which sets the compile command to use the riscv-gcc compiler.

 .. code-block:: python